Jerry Maygarden: Politics

-He received some notoriety during the Florida election recount imbroglio by stating during a rally in Pensacola: "We've come together to express our collective concerns over the manner in which our votes are being systematically devalued in favor of dangling chads, pregnant chads and dimpled chads.
+He got a lot of some notoriety during the Florida election recount imbroglio by stating during a rally in Pensacola: "We've come together to express our collective concerns over the manner in which our votes are being systematically devalued in favor of dangling chads, pregnant chads and dimpled chads.
 Well, they can kiss my chad."

 After his tenure in elected office, Maygarden re-entered the private sphere, working as a health care industry executive and spokesperson.
 He advocated publicly against comprehensive healthcare reform at the federal level.

 Biography

 Education

 Maygarden received an AA in liberal arts from Pensacola Junior College in 1972, a BA in Communication Arts in 1974 and an MA in the same cum laude in 1975 from the University of West Florida in 1974.

 Employment

 He served in the United States Navy and served with the Navy Riverine Forces in the Mekong Delta during the Vietnam War.